Material Inventory Committee (MIC)

 - Where necessary, seek out practical information from, or provide advice to, other disciplines (intention is to prevent implementation of inequitable, illegal or impractical processes, by allowing us to exchange knowledge with others)

-- Provide information and guidelines for materials and inventory standards, as practiced within the energy industry (generally restricted to other EASC Committees, and specific questions under PASC Accounting Procedures, as no one body within Canada has been granted the right to set standards)
+- Provide information and guidelines for materials and inventory standards, as practiced within the energy industry (generally restricted to other EASC Committees, and specific questions under EASC Accounting Procedures, as no one body within Canada has been granted the right to set standards)

 Roles & Responsibilities